orbeon/orbeon-forms-doc/configuration/advanced/security.md

 ### Buffer overflows

 Until recently, the most publicly reported security flaws were [buffer overflows][1].
-The server-side code in Orbeon Forms is entirely written in Java and Scala, languages which performs bounds checking and takes other measures to shields programs from similar issues.
+The server-side code in Orbeon Forms is entirely written in Java and Scala, languages which performs bounds checking and other measures to shield programs from similar issues.

 ### Cross-site scripting (XSS)